wso2/docker-apim/dockerfiles/rocky/is-as-km/README.md

 # Dockerfile for WSO2 Identity Server deployed as the API Key Manager #

-This section defines the step-by-step instructions to build an [CentOS](https://hub.docker.com/_/centos/) Linux based Docker image for WSO2 IS deployed as API Key Manager.
+This section defines the step-by-step instructions to build an [Rocky Linux](https://hub.docker.com/_/rockylinux/) Linux based Docker image for WSO2 IS deployed as API Key Manager.

 ## Prerequisites